wearemd/wordpress-starter/README.md

 <a name="contributing"></a>
 ## 🤜🤛 Contributing
 Contributions, issues and feature requests are welcome!
+See the list of [contributors](graphs/contributors) who participated in this project.

 <a name="license"></a>
 ## 📄 License